-“Given 2018 is such a milestone year, I convinced my husband and friends to enter.
+“Given 2018 was such a milestone year for my family, I convinced my husband and friends to enter the fundraiser.
 It wasn’t hard.
-They’re an active bunch and they know how important it is to me to do this for my sister and for a friend who has been diagnosed with ovarian cancer,” Tracey said.
+They’re an active bunch and they knew how important it was to me to do this for my sister and for a friend who had been diagnosed with ovarian cancer,” Tracey said.

 Despite immediate and intensive radiation and chemotherapy treatment, JoJo made it through the festive season but the twins celebrated their last birthday together on 21 March in hospital.
 Just 17 days later JoJo passed away on 7 April 2013.
 Despite the sad circumstances, Tracey remembers her sister’s big personality with fondness.

 “She was bright, bubbly and talented,” Tracey said.
 “JoJo was an aerobics instructor, fit as anything and loved music and the arts.
 She played the guitar and wrote song lyrics.
 In the hospital, we used to talk about a variety show that we’d host together when she was better.
 It was to raise awareness and funds for gynaecological cancer research so that no one has to experience what she did.”